ariselseng/camerarawpreviews/README.md

 * Probably **memory_limit** quite high.
 * **imagick** or **gd** module.
 If imagick is available, it will use that for performance.
 * For files with a TIFF preview (at least some DNG files), **imagick** is required
-* Perl installed. ~~A deprecated fallback is used now that will be removed in a future version.~~

 ## Installation
 Install in Nextcloud App store.